SIVASKANDAN-P/Melanoma-Detection/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by SIVASKANDAN.P - feel free to contact me!

 <!-- Optional -->